klosinm/klosinm/README.md

-- 🌱 I'm currently learning Network Analysis
+- 🌱 I'm currently learning Network Analysis and Bokeh
 - 💬 I am looking for opportunties to use my skills in data science or analytics
 - 😄 Pronouns: She/Her